TheFosh/XOR_AI/README.md

-These are graphed by generating points over a 2d plane from (0,0) -> (1,1), then these points then output a prediction value from the AI to visually see the functions generated.
+These are graphed by generating points over a 2d plane from (0,0) -> (1,1), then these points output a prediction value from the AI.
+This value is the z value of the plot to be able to visually see the functions generated.
 These Images also have many variances since the AI originally starts with random parameters.
 This causes similar but different functions to be graphed when running the AI multiple times with the same points.